 This course provides the officer with training in the skills required to use the shotgun in tactical situations.
 Its covers basic shot gun, assembly/disassembly, firing while on the move, ballistics, and other advanced marksmanship and shot gun techniques.

-Use of Force Trimester Training 8 hours POST and STC certified
+Continuing Professional Training (CPT) Trimester Training 8 hours POST / STC certified

-UOF trimester training provides updates in tactics, procedure, and case law for law enforcement professionals.
-Varied subjects combine to provide training which is in compliance with POST’s 24 hour CPT requirement.
+CPT trimester training provides updates in tactics, procedure, and case law for law enforcement professionals.
+Varied subjects combine to provide training which is in compliance with POST’s 2 year 24 hour CPT requirement, and the Perishable Skills requirement for Firearms, Arrest and Control and Tactical Communication.
 Outside agencies should contact Wendy Britt @ (909) 387-3648 to arrange for enrollment.

 Use of Force Update 16 hours POST certified